shootTheLuck/MIDITracksOfFire/README.md

 # TracksOfFire

 Compose, edit, and play MIDI files with a tablature based ui.
-This is not the greatest midi editor in the world.
-This is just a tribute.
+This is not the greatest midi editor in the world, no. This is just a tribute.
 TracksOfFire is totally inspired by Easy Beat, the awesome musical authoring program designed by Günther Blaschek and distributed by Macility/Ergonis Software.
-Easy Beat was discontinued some time ago.
-TracksOfFire is an attempt to recreate at least some of its greatness!
+Easy Beat was discontinued some time ago and TracksOfFire is an attempt to recreate at least some of its greatness!

 ## To use:
 Download or clone this repo.
 Run the `start.sh` script or open a terminal and execute